pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ![Image of a basic form that looks to allow the user to enter a blog post.](./images/basic-blog-form.png)

-Forms generally consist of multiple _fields_, such as "Title", that allow for user interaction.
-Forms also generally have a _submit button_, such as the "Create Post" button above, which perform some action with the data inserted into the field.
+Forms generally consist of multiple _fields_, such as "Title, " allowing for user interaction.
+Forms also typically have a _submit button_, such as the "Create Post" button above, which performs some action with the data inserted into the field.

 ### The form element